moolen/slimVC-documentation/routing.md

 # Routing

-Two different Routing options are available, explicit routes and conditional routes.
+Two different Routing options are available, **explicit** routes and **conditional** routes.
 In each route you map an incoming request to a controller.

 ## Explicit Routes

-Explicit routes take precedence over conditional routes; You define a HTTP Method, path and controller.
+Explicit routes take precedence over conditional routes; You define a HTTP Method a path and map that to a controller.

 the following HTTP Methods are supported:
 - `GET`